dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3710: Misinformation can significantly affect societal norms.
+### T3710: Misinformation and fake news can harm society.

 |Support|
 |---|